dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/basic.md

    [the pipeline example](https://github.com/dlt-hub/verified-sources/blob/master/sources/filesystem_pipeline.py)
    with the filesystem as the source and [duckdb](../../destinations/duckdb.md) as the destination.

-2. If you'd like to use a different destination, simply replace `duckdb` with the name of your preferred [destination](../../destinations).
+2. If you would like to use a different destination, simply replace `duckdb` with the name of your preferred [destination](../../destinations).

 3. After running this command, a new directory will be created with the necessary files and